LuCi1212/libft/README.md

-*This project has been created as part of the 42 curriculum by <winhein>.*
+*This project has been created as part of the 42 curriculum by winhein.*

 # Libft